 The dress code is relaxed – resort wear during the day and smart casual in the evening.

-- In winter warm clothes including wind protection against the afternoon breeze is essential.
-From May to September the nights can be cold and a fleecey, jacket, shawl will be handy.
+- In winter warm clothes including wind protection against the afternoon breeze are essential.
+From May to September the nights can be cold, and a fleecy jacket or shawl will be handy

 - A wide brimmed hat

 - Binoculars for keen wildlife or bird enthusiasts